11 Easy Ways to Spot a Get Out of Debt Scam

 One important thing to note is that Public Service Loan Forgiveness only applies if you are currently employed for the public good and continue to be employed in public service for that entire 10-year span.
 If you leave the service, you’re no longer eligible.

 Loan forgiveness is not the only way you can find the relief you need from your student debt payments if you’re an active-duty service member.
-There are a range of other options that can alleviate some of the burden of your debt, at least while you serve.
+There is a range of other options that can alleviate some of the burden of your debt, at least while you serve.